cseanburns/journal-issues/manuscript.md

 usually when the journal has caught up with their backlog.
-The result is that these articles become versioned: articles online and fully formatted but ahead of print and not attached to a journal issue, and articles in print and attached to an issue.
+The result is that these articles become versioned: articles online and fully formatted, but ahead of print and not attached to a journal issue, and articles in print and attached to an issue.
 This result means that such articles receive at least